Закаливаемость и прокаливаемость стали

 • It is the main element that increases the hardness and strength of steel.

-• A high carbon content improves hardenability, but excess can reduce plasticity.
+• High carbon content improves hardenability, but excess may reduce ductility.

-The balance between the content of carbon and alloying elements makes it possible to achieve the required hardenability depth and ensure the high performance properties of steel.
+The balance between the content of carbon and alloying elements allows one to achieve the required depth of hardenability and ensure high performance properties of steel.

 Methods for determining hardenability

-Hardenability is especially important for products of large size or complex shapes.
+Hardenability is especially important for large-sized or complex-shaped products.

 End hardening method (GOST 5657-69)

 • Sample preparation.
-A cylindrical sample is made from the test material, usually of a standard size.
+A cylindrical sample is made from the material under study, usually of standard size.

-• Heating.
-The sample is heated to a temperature typical for hardening of a particular grade (usually above the critical point to completely transfer the material to the austenitic state).
+• Heat.
+The sample is heated to a temperature characteristic of hardening a particular grade (usually above the critical point in order to completely transform the material into the austenitic state).

 • Cooling.
-A stream of water or oil is directed to the end of the heated sample.
-This creates a cooling gradient, where the end cools as quickly as possible, and as you move away from it, the cooling rate decreases.
+A stream of water or oil is directed at the end of the heated sample.
+This creates a cooling gradient, where the end is cooled as quickly as possible, and as you move away from it, the cooling rate decreases.

 • Hardness measurement.
-After quenching, the hardness of the material is measured at various points along the sample axis.
+After hardening, the hardness of the material is measured at various points along the axis of the sample.

 • Building a graph.
-Based on the measurements, a curve is drawn between hardness and the distance to the end of the sample.
-This makes it possible to determine the depth of hardenability of steel.
+Based on the measurements, a curve of hardness versus distance to the end of the sample is constructed.
+This allows you to determine the depth of hardenability of steel.

 Using test bars